 What happens after I complete my two years on the programme?

 At the end of the two-year placement, you will have successfully completed the Frontline programme.
 Frontline hopes that alumni from the programme will continue their work to support our mission wherever they are.

 Once you have completed the Frontline programme you will be part of the Frontline Fellowship, a movement of outstanding individuals who are applying themselves to addressing social disadvantage in many different ways.
 All those who are part of the Fellowship will have attended an extended training programme run by Frontline.
 By 2020 there will be over 1,500 Frontline fellows in the movement.
 Read more about potential career journeys here.

 Will Frontline participants be ready for the challenges of social work?

 Being a frontline children’s social worker is one of the most challenging professions.
 Preparing individuals for that work is a huge responsibility which we take seriously.
 We want great people to take up this challenge, and we’re realistic about what it involves.

-As a result of this, 96% of participants (100) who began in the 2014 Cohort have successfully completed the first year of the programme and obtained their Postgraduate Diploma in Social Work in each cohort since the programme began in 2013.
+As a result of this, more than 90% of participants have successfully completed the first year of the programme and obtained their Postgraduate Diploma in Social Work in each cohort since the programme began in 2013.